 Candidates pay the examination fee at the time of application.
-The applicant and sponsor will receive an email once the Credentialing Committee has reviewed the documentation and determined if the applicant is eligible to sit for the examination.
+The applicant and sponsor will be notified once the Credentialing Committee has reviewed the documentation and determined if the applicant is eligible to sit for the examination.
 A recommendation for acceptance, provisional acceptance, or rejection to sit for the examination is made by the Credentialing Committee and is reviewed and approved by the ACVP Board of Directors.
-A message from ACVP indicating acceptance, provisional acceptance, or rejection will follow that review.
+A message from ACVP indicating acceptance, provisional acceptance, or rejection will follow that review, approximately 120 days prior to examination administration.

-Candidates may appeal the decision if rejected to take the Phase I Examination.
+Candidates may appeal the decision if rejected to take an ACVP examination.
 Additional information regarding this process is included in the Appeals section below.

-If the applicant's credentials are not accepted, or if a candidate's request to withdraw from the examination is received by the withdrawal deadlines listed on the ACVP website, fees are refunded (minus processing).
-No withdrawal refunds are made after this date and no fees may be carried over to apply in subsequent years.
+If the applicant's credentials are not accepted, or if a candidate's request to withdraw from the examination is received by the withdrawal deadlines listed on the ACVP website, fees will be refunded, minus a processing fee.
+No withdrawal refunds will be made after this date, and no fees may be carried over to apply in subsequent years.